grunwaldlab/metacoder/README.md

 MetacodeR is an R package that attempts to addresses these issues:

 * Sources of taxonomic data can be extracted from any file format and manipulated.
-* Community diversity can be visualized by color and size in a tree plot.
+* Community diversity can be visualized by color and size in a tree plot we call a **Metadiversity plot**.
 * Primer specificity can be estimated with *In silico* PCR.

 ### Extracting taxonomic data